This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 default-site-tag SITE TAG 1 NA 2

-if you want to correlate the AP distribution, against client count and CPU load, the easiest way is to use the WCAE support tool and load a show tech wireless
+If you want to correlate the AP distribution against client count and CPU load, you can use the WCAE support tool and load a show tech wireless taken during busy times.
+The tool summarizes the WNCD client count, taken from each AP that is associated with it.

-Example of a properly balanced controller, during low usage and client count:
+This is an example of a properly balanced controller, during low usage and client count:

 In short, you can summarize the different options in:

-To help fine-tune, and provide a visualization of the distribution, you can use the WCAE tool, and take advantage of the AP RF View feature:
+To help fine tune and provide a visualization of the distribution, you can use the WCAE tool and take advantage of the AP RF View feature:

-In the previous example, corresponding to Ciscolive EMEA 24, you can see that most adjacent APs are clustered nicely across in the same WNCD, with very limited cross-overlapping.
+In the previous example, corresponding to Ciscolive EMEA 24, you can see most adjacent APs are clustered across the same WNCD with very limited cross-overlapping.
+Site tags allocated to the same WNCD receive the same color.

-In general, you can use the command show processes cpu platform sorted
+In general, you can run the command show processes cpu platform sorted to collect detailed information for all processes across Cisco IOS XE:

 9800cl-1#show processes cpu platform sorted